Ggd07/umate-tool/README.md

 III.
 Options available when launching the tool:

-  -i SCAN AND DISPLAY APPLICATION LOCATION
+  - "-i" SCAN AND DISPLAY APPLICATION LOCATION
-  -w SCAN AND ANALYZE INSTALLED WORDPRESS APPLICATIONS -j SCAN AND ANALYZE INSTALLED JOOMLA APPLICATIONS
+  - "-w" SCAN AND ANALYZE INSTALLED WORDPRESS APPLICATIONS
+  - "-j" SCAN AND ANALYZE INSTALLED JOOMLA APPLICATIONS
-  -m SCAN AND ANALYZE INSTALLED MAGENTO APPLICATIONS -d SCAN AND ANALYZE INSTALLED DRUPAL APPLICATIONS
+  - "-m" SCAN AND ANALYZE INSTALLED MAGENTO APPLICATIONS
+  - "-d" SCAN AND ANALYZE INSTALLED DRUPAL APPLICATIONS
-  -p SCAN AND ANALYZE INSTALLED PRESTASHOP APPLICATIONS -f FIX FILE PERMISSIONS (644) AND DIRECTORY PERMISSIONS (755)
+  - "-p" SCAN AND ANALYZE INSTALLED PRESTASHOP APPLICATIONS
+  - "-f" FIX FILE PERMISSIONS (644) AND DIRECTORY PERMISSIONS (755)

 IV.
 How to use the tool: